DOROTHY ALEXANDRE - ROLE MODEL & AMBASSADOR

 People are always surprised when I tell them that I was not a born communicator.
-Shyest person in the world, always scared of being judged, deceiving others, making a mistake, that used to be me.
+The shyest person in the world, always scared of being judged, deceiving others, making a mistake, that used to be me.
 I was always worrying about other people’s opinion about me.
-One of the best example remains during my high school years.
-I was a handball player at Collège Regina Assumpta – and all-girl school – and almost each time, I would hesitate before shooting the ball, finally passing it to my teammates.
+One of the best examples remains during my high school years.
+I was a handball player at Collège Regina Assumpta – an all-girl school – and almost every time, I would hesitate before shooting the ball, finally passing it to my teammates.
 This is one of the main reasons I share my personal story to the youth because I know where I come from.
-It hurts to lack confidence and stay in the shadow of others.
+It hurts to lack confidence and stays in the shadow of others.

 What's your inspiration and how do you get motivated?